Tawnygoody/Fastara/README.md

 3. Give the app a name (this must be unique and Heroku will let you know if this available)
 4. Set the most appropriate region and click "Create App", which will take the user to the "App Dashboard".
 5. Within our project, to install Heroku type: "npm install -g heroku" in the terminal.
-We then need to tell Heroku which applications an dependencies are required to run the app.
+We then need to tell Heroku which applications and dependencies are required to run the app.
 6. Enter the following into the terminal: "pip3 freeze --local > requirements.txt".
-The Procfile is what Heroku looks for to know which file runs the app, and how to run it.
+The Procfile is what Heroku looks for to know which file runs the app and how to run it.
 7. Enter the following into the terminal: "echo web: python app.py > Procfile".
-8. Set up automatic deployment by clicking the deploy tab and lciking GitHub as the deployment method.
+8. Set up automatic deployment by clicking the deploy tab and clicking GitHub as the deployment method.
-9. Ensure your GitHub profile is displayed, then add the name of the repository, and click search.
+9. Ensure your GitHub profile is displayed, then add the name of the repository and click search.
 10. Click "Connect" to the correct repository.
 11. Click the "Settings" tab and then click "Reveal Config Vars".
-12. Here we can securely tell Heroku which variable are required.
-These can be found in the "env.py" file, and are as follows:
+12. Here we can securely tell Heroku which variables are required.
+These can be found in the "env.py" file and are as follows:

 | Key | Value |
 | :----: | :----: |